Buck: A Memoir: Movie adaptation

-In 2014, Asante received a Sundance Institute Feature Film Program Grant to write and direct the movie adaptation of Buck, currently in-development.
+In 2014, Asante received a Sundance Institute Feature Film Program Grant to write and direct the movie adaptation of Buck.
+The grant provided resources for the film's production and development, granting Asante creative control over the project's timeline and release.

 Book soundtrack

 The Buck: Original Book Soundtrack is a soundtrack album to the book Buck: A Memoir.
 The soundtrack is M. K. Asante's debut as a rapper and features production and vocals from Talib Kweli, Maya Angelou, Amiri Baraka, J Dilla, Madlib and others.

 The soundtrack, presented by Talib Kweli's Javotti Media record label, is free.
 "Buck, the memoir is important not just for its scope and passion," Kweli told AllHipHop.com, "but for the author’s refusal to apologize for existing.
 The accompanying soundtrack allows you to engulf yourself in this world.
 When you do, you realize that this work of art is not just important, but necessary."

 Controversy

 Asante praises The Crefeld School for helping him get his act together.
 However, comedian Annie Lederman noted in an interview with Ryan Sickler that Asante did not know the extent of child sexual abuse occurring at The Crefeld School when writing Buck.
 Asante told Lederman "I wish I had known that before I wrote this glowing book about it."